Kodanda-Reddy/DOB_Assignment_VF/Readme.md

 Steps to execute the suite:
 Pre requisites:
-1. Python installed and Env variables for python are setup
+1. Python(3.6 and above) installed and Env variables for python are setup

 Steps:
 1. Download the project from the repository